-Homicide Charges Demand A Skilled And Proactive Defense
+Homicide Charges Demand Skilled, Proactive Defense From A Lapeer Homicide Defense Attorney

 Homicide is an umbrella term for the unlawful killing – intentionally or unintentionally – of another person, covering crimes such as murder, manslaughter, death by delivery of a controlled substance, and death by motor vehicle.
 These are serious felonies punishable by years to life in prison.